voxpupuli/puppet-catalog_diff/README.md

 This currently defaults to `kernel=Linux` if you do not pass it.
 This query will be passed as a filter to the PuppetDB to retrieve the list of nodes to compare.

+### Node list

+Passing `--node_list` will bypass the dynamic generation of node lists from PuppetDB including the `--fact_search` filter.
+The list of nodes are not validated against PuppetDB, and it is up to the user to ensure that the nodes exist and are active.

 ### Changed depth